 The Black-Scholes valuation model requires the input of subjective assumptions, including the expected life of the stock-based award and stock price volatility.
 The assumptions used are management's best estimates, but the estimates involve inherent uncertainties and the application of management judgment.
 As a result, if other assumptions had been used, the recorded stock-based compensation expense could have been materially different from that depicted in the financial statements.
-See Note 13 for further information on stock-based compensation.
+See Note 14 for further information on stock-based compensation.

 Derivatives: Snap-on utilizes derivative financial instruments, including foreign currency forward contracts, interest rate swap agreements, treasury lock agreements and prepaid equity forward agreements to manage its exposures to foreign currency exchange rate risks, interest rate risks, and market risk associated with the stock-based portion of its deferred compensation plans.
 Snap-on accounts for its derivative instruments at fair value.
 Snap-on does not use financial instruments for speculative or trading purposes.
-See Note 10 for further information on derivatives.
+See Note 11 for further information on derivatives.

 Cash equivalents: Snap-on considers all highly liquid investments with an original maturity of three months or less to be cash equivalents.
-There were no cash equivalents as of 2019 and 2018 year ends.
+Cash and cash equivalents consisted of investments in money market funds and bank deposits at January 2, 2021.
+There were no cash equivalents as of December 28, 2019.

-Receivables and allowances for doubtful accounts: All trade, finance and contract receivables are reported on the Consolidated Balance Sheets at their outstanding principal balance adjusted for any charge-offs and net of allowances for doubtful accounts.
-Finance and contract receivables also include accrued interest and contract acquisition costs, net of contract acquisition fees.
+Receivables and allowances for credit losses: All trade, finance and contract receivables are reported on the Consolidated Balance Sheets at their amortized cost adjusted for any write-offs and net of allowances for credit losses.
+The amortized costs for finance and contract receivables is the amount originated adjusted for applicable accrued interest and net of deferred fees or costs, net of collections and write-offs.

-Snap-on maintains allowances for doubtful accounts to absorb probable losses inherent in its portfolio of receivables.
-The allowances for doubtful accounts represent management's estimate of the losses inherent in the company's receivables portfolio based on ongoing assessments and evaluations of collectability and historical loss experience.
-In estimating losses inherent in each of its receivable portfolios (trade, finance and contract receivables), Snap-on uses historical loss experience rates by portfolio and applies them to a related aging analysis.
-Determination of the proper level of allowances by portfolio requires management to exercise judgment about the timing, frequency and severity of credit losses that could materially affect the allowance for doubtful accounts and, as a result, net earnings.
-The allowances take into consideration numerous quantitative and qualitative factors that include receivable type, historical loss experience, loss migration, delinquency trends, collection experience, current economic conditions and credit risk characteristics as follows:
+Snap-on maintains allowances for credit losses, which represent an estimate of expected losses over the remaining contractual life of its receivables considering current market conditions and supportable forecasts when appropriate.
+The estimate is a result of the company's ongoing assessments and evaluations of collectability, historical loss experience, and future expectations in estimating credit losses in each of its receivable portfolios (trade, finance and contract receivables).
+For trade receivables, Snap-on uses historical loss experience rates by portfolio and applies them to a related aging analysis while also considering customer and/or economic risk where appropriate.
+For finance receivables, Snap-on uses a vintage loss experience analysis.
+For contract receivables, a weighted-average remaining maturity method is primarily used.
+Determination of the proper amount of allowances by portfolio requires management to exercise judgment about the timing, frequency and severity of credit losses that could materially affect the provision for credit losses and, as a result, net earnings.
+The allowances take into consideration numerous quantitative and qualitative factors that include receivable type, historical loss experience, delinquency trends, collection experience, current economic conditions, supportable forecasts, when appropriate, and credit risk characteristics.